 When the Bank of England makes changes to the Base Rate, this can have an effect on their mortgage, but it depends on the type of mortgage they have:

 Their mortgage may be affected.
-Although the interest rate on their mortgage isn't directly linked to the Bank of England Base Rate (unless it is a Base Rate Tracker - see below), we take it into account amongst a number of other factors when we review our rates every month.
+Although the interest rate on their mortgage isn't directly linked to the Bank of England Base Rate (unless it is a Base Rate Tracker - see above), we take it into account amongst a number of other factors when we review our rates every month.
 If we decide to change the rate on their mortgage, we'll let them know at least five working days (excluding Bank Holidays) before the change happens.

 The interest rate moves in line with the Bank of England Base Rate.